Our children's plastic lives in lunches

 Dubai produces about 8,000 tonnes of waste a day -- about 75% of which is produced by the private sector.

 Kathleen Mills, a visual arts teacher, says it isn't all about plastics, it's about changing the general mindset.
 "We have recycle bins in the art room for example," she says.
 "Because we are privileged, we have lots of materials.
-Sometimes, especially just being in Dubai, children are used the idea of throwing things out and not thinking about it."
+Sometimes, especially just being in Dubai, children are used to the idea of throwing things out and not thinking about it."

 Alma Al Turkmani